The-AI-Alliance/trust-safety-user-guide/wip/developer-checklist.md

 What would apply no-matter what country, culture, etc. is targeted for a model or application?
 For simplicity, we'll just use model, even though most applications should be tested, especially more complex systems that might use multiple models for different purposes.

+Suggestions from Dean Wampler:

 * Objectivity and bias - Gender, demography, religion, politics, etc.
 * License to use
 * Is this model more of a research concept than a production model?
 * How likely is this model to be actively maintained and updated?

+Suggestions from Bill Stout:

+* Collect data - Can you trust how data was collected
+* Engineer data - Can you trust how data was processed
+* Model training - Can you trust model training
+* Model evaluation - Can you trust the model
+* Model Deployment - Can you trust the binaries
+* Model Monitoring - Can you trust results
+* Transparency - Do you know the model
+* Human oversight - Can you control the model
+* Security & Privacy - Will it keep your secrets
+* Improvement - Will it get better

 ## Regional Checklists